-Red Coconut Club
+Red Coconut Club (Temporarily Closed)

 CityWalk’s Red Coconut Club describes itself as “Vintage Vegas with a Tropical Twist.”
 I don’t think anything could sound better than that!
 This tiki-chic nightclub has one floor dedicated to dancing, and a second floor dedicated to dining.
 Check out the outdoor patio for an unbeatable view of CityWalk’s twinkling lights.

 Feeling confident?
 Stop by Rising Star for karaoke, whether it’s your singing debut or just a stop on your tour.
 Be the star of the show with a live band and back-up singers for the ultimate singing experience!
 This is a great way to get out of your comfort zone on vacation and make memories that will last a lifetime.
 Rising Star has a shining menu with specialty cocktails (read: confidence builders) such as the Ultimate Margarita.